-Here you will gain access to the courses I am teaching Fall term.
+Here you will gain access to the courses I am teaching Spring term.

 Each link will take you to your course syllabus and lecture notes.

 Teacher candidates learn to apply theories of human development and learning to a variety of classroom settings.
-Major theories of learning are examined as they apply in elementary/middle through high school grades and instructional decision-making.
-Teacher candidates seeking licensure at the elementary/middle level can take this class or ED 242.
+Major theories of learning are examined as they apply in preschool through elementary grades and instructional decision-making..

 ED 407 Non-Licensure Seminar (Online)

 In this course we will engage in activities, discussions, and assignments that will strengthen our observation and reflection skills in order to increase our understanding of educational / schooling environments.
 We will work to uncover particular practices and contexts of teaching in an attempt to build a foundation for our future educational work.